tuist/tuist/fixtures/README.md

 An workspace that contains an application and frameworks that leverage multiple configurations (Debug, Beta and Release) each of which also has an associated xcconfig file within `ConfigurationFiles`.

+## ios_app_with_on_demand_resources

+An iOS applicaiton with on-demand resources.
+It contains file resources and asset catalogs associated with tags which in turn are distributed between three categories:
+- Initial install tags
+- Prefetch tag order
+- Dowloaded only on demand

 ## ios_app_with_remote_swift_package

 An iOS application with remote Swift package.